rezasec/TryHackMe/pre-security/network-fundamentals/README.md

 # Network Fundamentals

-In this README, I go over everything I learned about how computer networks work.
+In this README, I go over how computer networks work.
 From understanding what networking is to exploring routers, switches, VPNs, firewalls, and how they all connect.

 ## What is Networking?